 So painstaking and time-consuming a craft form inevitably evolved aesthetic and ritual functions.

 Kantha was an expression of individual and group creativity.
 Subjects portrayed are taken from religion and folklore and from the natural world.
 Abstract patterns with symbolic value are also used.

 Kantha is used to wrap and protect precious objects, to wrap and protect babies, a gift from mother to daughter on the occasion of the latter’s marriage.
 Kantha was also used to cover the dead.

 Today the word kantha has become a commercial term for textile goods in which two fabrics have been sewn

 Old silk saris sown together with running stitch.
 Rajasthan, 2010

 together with running stitch to make a quilt, a wall hanging, a scarf.
-Beautiful as these pieces often are, they are not kantha.
+Beautiful as these pieces often are, they are not strictly kantha.